 Rutgers University complies with the Family Educational Rights and Privacy Act (FERPA).
 FERPA affords students certain rights with respect to their education records, including the right to inspect and review those education records and the right to request amendment of education records that the student believes are inaccurate or misleading.
 According to University guidelines, "Rutgers shall obtain the prior consent of the student before disclosing personally identifiable information contained in the student's education records, EXCEPT to the extent FERPA authorizes disclosure without consent."
 Moreover, "there are a number of exceptions to the general rule prohibiting disclosure of personally identifiable information from education records without prior consent of the student."
 Some common exceptions used by Rutgers include disclosure to Rutgers officials with legitimate educational interest in the records being sought and the release of student directory information.
 More details from the University Policy can be obtained from the Office of University Ethics and Compliance at their website.
-Questions about FERPA can be directed to Vice Chancellor for Student Affairs Mary Beth Daisey (daisey@camden.rutgers.edu).
+Questions about FERPA can be directed to Rutgers Camden Office of Dean of Students.
 If a student has explicitly filed permission for someone to receive information protected by FERPA, Raptor Connect includes information about what information the student has agreed to release and the identity of the person with whom it can be shared.
 (Link for faculty to verify releases)